 There are hardly any computer programs and of course, hardly any Python programs, which don't communicate with the outside world.
-On a computer all programs has to deliver its result in some way.
+On a computer, all programs have to deliver its result in some way.
 One form of output goes to the standard output by using the print statement in Python.
-Print function in Python is a function that outputs to your console window whatever you want to print out.
+The print function in Python is a function that outputs to your console window whatever you want to print out.
 It is actually one of the most widely used functions in all of Python, the same as in other languages.
 The main reason to use is that it is a great debugging tool.
-In other words talking, it is a great tool to find, remove and fix errors made within code.
+In other words, talking is a great tool to find, remove and fix errors made within code.

 print() function is:

 print(*objects, sep=' ', end='\n', file=sys.stdout, flush=False)

 Print() function parameters:

 - objects - object to be printed. * indicates that there may be more than one object.